Lesson Objectives

 Step 3) Use the numbers from the previous step to set up intervals on the number line.

-On the horizontal number line, we can set up three intervals: Intervals for a Rational Inequality We have split the number line into three intervals.
+On the horizontal number line, we can set up three intervals: We have split the number line into three intervals.
 One interval contains any number less than 2 and is labeled with the letter "A".
 The next interval is between 2 and 3.
 This interval is labeled with the letter "B".
 Lastly, we have an interval that consists of any number that is greater than 3.
 This interval is labeled with the letter "C".

 Step 4) Test a number from each interval to determine if that interval satisfies the inequality.